Emma (1996 TV film): Themes and analysis

 Film critics have studied Emma for its depiction of class.
-In a contribution for the 2007 book Literary Intermediality: The Transit of Literature Through the Media Circuit, Lydia Martin noted that unlike the 1996 theatrical film starring Paltrow, Davies' Emma displays a "realistic, or even naturalistic, approach by focusing on the lower classes in which Jane Austen never really took any interest."
+In a contribution for the 2007 book Literary Intermediality: The Transit of Literature Through the Media Circuit, Lydia Martin noted that unlike the Miramax 1996 theatrical film starring Gwyneth Paltrow, Davies' Emma displays a "realistic, or even naturalistic, approach by focusing on the lower classes in which Jane Austen never really took any interest."
 Indeed, adds Carole Dole, "reminders of Highbury's class divisions are scattered throughout" the production.
 Davies provides social context with fleeting scenes of the lower classes in a neutral, educational way – unlike the 1995 film Persuasion, Emma does not encourage viewers to identify with the servants.

 Release

 Emma was broadcast on 24 November 1996 on ITV, garnering an estimated 12 million viewers.
 Emma was also broadcast on the American channel A&E on 16 February 1997.
 It was released on DVD in 1999.

 The adaptation re-aired in 2007, as part of ITV's Jane Austen Season, and as part of PBS Masterpiece's Jane Austen marathon on 23 March 2008.
 It was also aired on 27 December 2008, as a series of Christmas "specials" on BBC One.